-However, there are no existing biomedical instruction tuning datasets that focus on biomedical text-to-image generation and interleaved image-text content.
+However, no instruction-tuning datasets currently exist for the unified training of a multimodal biomedical assistant with diverse capabilities.

 To address these challenges, we propose \data{}, a dataset designed to develop a biomedical mixed-modal foundation model.
 It comprises a total of $1.47$M instances spanning a wide range of biomedical tasks and domains.
 Specifically, \data{} includes tasks such as biomedical image captioning, image generation, visual question answering (VQA), visual chatting, report understanding, and multimodal (interleaved text-image) content generation.
 Moreover, the dataset encompasses diverse biomedical domains, including radiology and histopathology.
 A key component of \data{} is a newly curated dataset for generating interleaved image-text content (\mmout{}), which paves the way for enhanced clinical understanding and support for complex medical decision-making.
 Additionally, \data{} aims to equip mixed-modal models with a diverse skill set by integrating various high-quality multimodal datasets, including VQA datasets, instruction-following datasets, alignment datasets, and medical reports.